benchay1999/nhanes/README.md

 # Miscellaneous

-Other files are for DNN and logistic regression training on the dataset, which worked poorly in this highly-sparse data setting where categorical features dominate numerical features.
+Other files are for training FCNs on the dataset, which worked poorly in this highly-sparse data setting where categorical features(one-hot encoded) dominate numerical features.